International-Data-Spaces-Association/metadata-broker-open-core/README.md

 	`./docker/composefiles/broker-localhost/docker-compose.yml`

-**Step 2.1** Please put the SSL certificate (server.key and server.crt) and the DAPS certificate, for example "isst-broker.jks"; under the same folder which will be mounted in container.
+**Step 2.1** Please put the SSL certificate (server.key and server.crt) and the DAPS certificate, for example "isst-broker.jks", under the same folder which will be mounted in container.
+This repository provides a [sample DAPS certificate](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core/blob/master/broker-core/src/main/resources/isstbroker-keystore.jks) to test the interaction with the Broker via Postman collection provided in **Section 4.3**.

 **Step 2.2** Provide the correct location of the X.509 certificate created above in the "broker-reverseproxy" and "broker-core" services.